jellyfin/jellyfin-mpv-shim/README.md

 The configuration file is located in different places depending on your platform.
 You can also open the configuration folder using the systray icon if you are using the shim version.
-When you launch the program on Linux or OSX from the terminal, the location of the config file will be printed.
+When you launch the program on Linux or macOS from the terminal, the location of the config file will be printed.
 The locations are:
  - Windows - `%appdata%\jellyfin-mpv-shim\conf.json`
  - Linux - `~/.config/jellyfin-mpv-shim/conf.json`
  - Linux (Flatpak) - `~/.var/app/com.github.iwalton3.jellyfin-mpv-shim/config/jellyfin-mpv-shim/conf.json`
- - Mac OSX - `Library/Application Support/jellyfin-mpv-shim/conf.json`
+ - macOS - `Library/Application Support/jellyfin-mpv-shim/conf.json`
  - CygWin - `~/.config/jellyfin-mpv-shim/conf.json`

 You can specify a custom configuration folder with the `--config` option.